18 Best Places to Visit in California During Winter

 It’s a great spot to get away in the winter, especially in November, when the crowds are few and the weather is milder.
 With highs in the 70s and lows in the 40s, you can wear shorts during the day and a jacket in the evening to keep warm.

-Despite its tiny size, there are many things to do in Cayucos.
+Despite its tiny size, there are plenty of things to do in Cayucos.
 For example, if you’re a brave soul and don’t mind the extremely chilly water, slap on a wetsuit and catch some waves at Cayucos State Beach.
 This is a super popular spot with local surfers!

 Surfer at Cayucos Beach in California